awsdocs/amazon-eks-user-guide/doc_source/install-kubectl.md

         curl -O https://s3.us-west-2.amazonaws.com/amazon-eks/1.19.6/2021-01-05/bin/windows/amd64/kubectl.exe
         ```

-   1. \(Optional\) Verify the downloaded binary with the `SHA-256` sum for your binary\.
+   1. \(Optional\) Verify the downloaded binary with the `SHA-256` checksum for your binary\.

-      1. Download the `SHA-256` sum for your cluster's Kubernetes version for Windows\.
+      1. Download the `SHA-256` checksum for your cluster's Kubernetes version for Windows\.
          + Kubernetes `1.24`

            ```